squeaker2000/Python-Tutorial/Queue.md

     January 1 - Dec 10 order was completed
     January 2 - Oct 19 order was completed

-You can check you code here: "still completing solution, will add here when complete."
+You can check you code here: "still completing solution, will add here soon when complete."